corinalogan/grackles/EasyToReadFiles/g_exploration.md

 *P2: exploration of objects*

-1. Latency to land on the table next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) (choose the variable with the most data)
+1. Latency to land on the ground next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) - OR - Closest approach distance (choose the variable with the most data)

 *P3: persistence*